Duc1810/Duc1810/README.md

-# Hi there 👋, I'm Hoang
+# Hi there 👋, I'm Duc

 ## About Me
 I'm a passionate developer with a love for creating impactful projects.
 Currently studying at [FPT University](https://fpt.edu.vn) and constantly exploring new technologies.